codemacherUG/tile_maps/Documentation/Configuration/TypoScript/Index.rst

 TypoScript
 ==========

-To make adjustments to the output of markers, for example, you can use the following settings can be used in their own extension.
+To make adjustments to the output of markers, for example, you can use the following settings in your own extension.

 view
 ====